CrossRef/event-data-user-guide/event-data-manual.md

 # Pushing data into Crossref Event Data

 ## Push API

 If organisations with Event Data wish to contribute to CED they can use the Deposit API to push data in.
-This accepts deposits in JSON format that represent relations in *subject verb object* format.
+This accepts deposits in JSON format that represent Relations in *subject verb object* format.
 To push data, the organisation should obtain an API key by contacting Crossref support.

 TODO